tomjebo/addin-workshop/Lesson1.md

 1.11 Once satisfied, run it to show the populated cells.

 1.12 Now you have a modified version of the Basic API call (JavaScript) sample code in MySnippets.
 Navigate to see that it's there.
+* To get My Snippets, click on the hamburger menu in the top left corner of the code panel.
+Then click on My Snippets at the top.
+Then you should see your snippet under the **My snippets on this computer** section.

-This modified code in MySnippets will only remain in the add-in memory until you clear your browser cache.
-We'll discuss saving and sharing the code in another lesson.
+* This modified code in MySnippets will only remain in the add-in memory until you clear your browser cache.

+1.13 Save your snippets on GitHub
+* If you want to save your snippet, you can do that by first signing in with GitHub on the My Snippet page.
+* Then click on the snippet you want to save.
+This will take you to the text editor portion of the code panel.
+* Hover over the share button and choose either **Public gist** or **Private gist**